meeuw/pshcot/README.rst

   libhook.so: libhook.cpp
   	g++ -shared -fPIC -Wl,-soname,libhook.so -o libhook.so libhook.cpp
   clean:
-  	rm -f errors.txt do_mounts.so stubs.cpp stubs.o libhook.so
+  	rm -f errors.txt do_mounts.so do_mounts.o stubs.cpp stubs.o libhook.so

 - Run make, it will generate do_mounts.so by generating stubs.cpp from the gcc linker errors when linking do_mounts.o.